All Blogs

 Run a mock safety inspection to address problems before the official inspection and help your employees feel confident.

 Start by walking through your facility like an inspector would.
 Use a food safety checklist and take notes.
-Look at food storage, employee hygiene, sanitation practices, and documentation.
+Look at food storage, employee health and personal hygiene, sanitation practices, and documentation.

 Better yet, use a restaurant inspection checklist app to replace paperwork with digital forms.
 This makes it easier to track issues, set reminders, and store notes for future reference.